 Whilst a solution to this may be for this demographic of Australian’s to live in regional or rural areas rather than big cities, it is often impractical for people as the places with more affordable housing do not offer the desired lifestyle or employment opportunities for them.
 Therefore, the primary aim of the negative gearing adjustment proposal, or any other policy amendment, is to decrease house prices in larger or capital cities.

 Although it may appear that output is not being adversely affected due to the high activity and price levels in the housing sector, Rahman (2008) suggests people who are saving for a deposit for on a home have the tendency to spend less of their disposable income.
+For example, although it is important to be detailing your car regularly, many consumers are foregoing this along with many other important basic expenditures.
 This leads to a decrease in consumption and thus economic activity from people saving for a deposit.

 However, despite people requiring an increasingly higher deposit on homes, Australia’s household saving ratio is currently at 2.7% of disposable income (fourth quarter 2017), which is low in comparison to other countries such as UK (5.3%), USA (3.4%), Canada (4.2%) and Germany (10.2%).
 Whilst low savings rates may correspond with high consumption currently, it also increases the risk of sharp decreases in economic activity in the future (Garner, 2006).